gianwski/gianwski/README.md

 ## Collaboration

-I'm always happy to exchange ideas and connect with others working in computational science.
+I'm always happy to exchange ideas and connect with others working in computational science and not.
 Feel free to reach out if you'd like to discuss shared interests in chemistry, scientific programming, or data-driven research.

 ## Contact

 Check the sidebar for links to my contact information and social profiles.